 Instead, keep these 15 helpful tips in mind when you’re communicating with someone who has dementia.

-1. Take a moment for yourself
+1. Take a Moment to Prepare

 Take a minute to ground yourself before engaging in conversation.